 In 1891 eight petitions containing more than 9000 signatures were gathered, and in 1892 six petitions containing almost 20,000.
 These were the culmination of many years work by the Women‘s Christian Temperance Movement and prominent suffragist, Kate Sheppard, among others.

-Despite the failure of this initial petition, another was organised in 1893, and was described by Kate Sheppard as "a monster petition" demanding the right for women to vote.
+Despite the failures of these petitions, another was organised in 1893.
+It was described by Kate Sheppard as "a monster petition" demanding the right for women to vote.
 Petition sheets, circulated throughout New Zealand, were returned to Christchurch where Kate Sheppard pasted each sheet end on end and rolled it around a section of a broom handle.
-The resulting roll contained 23,853 signatures and, with the addition of 7,000 further signatures before it was presented to Parliament, the petition attained the suffragists‘ original target of 30,000 signatories.

 The roll was presented to Parliament with great drama.
-John Hall, Member of Parliament and suffrage supporter, brought it into the house and unrolled it down the central aisle of the debating chamber until it hit the end wall with a thud.
+John Hall, Member of Parliament and suffrage supporter, brought it into the House and unrolled it down the central aisle of the debating chamber until it hit the end wall with a thud.
 Less than two months later, 109,461 women enrolled to vote in the 1893 election.

 The 1893 Women's Suffrage Petition is on display at He Tohu, a permanent exhibition of three constitutional documents that shape Aotearoa New Zealand.